6.11.2008

 Come fly with me!

-Andy's Airplanes, a new 3D animated DVD series.
+As a result, I wasn't expecting much when I was asked to review Andy's Airplanes, a new 3D animated DVD series.
 But then I spoke to its creator, Jon Pierre Francia - who is also an aviation flight instructor and TV producer - and felt his sheer enthusiasm for the project, which in turn raised my expectations.
 And I wasn't disappointed.

 I literally blown away by the animation on "Andy Meets the Blue Angels."
 Not only were the graphics cool, but the storyline was interesting and engaging.
 Miss Dub, who typically doesn't respond to any show that doesn't involve puppets, was mesmerized by Andy and his adventure, which involves performing with the legendary Blue Angels and learning about the naval tradition.

-- yes, I like any excuse to use his Frenchy name - made sure to let me know that he's not interested in adding a bratty character, as is the norm on most kid's cartoons these days, because he wants the entire episodes to be filled with good examples and respectful fun.
+One thing I really liked is that while Andy is a curious kid, he's also kind and respectful.
+Jon Pierre - yes, I like any excuse to use his Frenchy name - made sure to let me know that he's not interested in adding a bratty character, as is the norm on most kid's cartoons these days, because he wants the entire episodes to be filled with good examples and respectful fun.
 Merci, Jon, for that!

 Anyway, the episodes are a nice blend of fun and info.
 Kids will learn a lot about planes, including a live-action segment at the end where two kids talk more about the specific plane featured.
 I even laughed at a few of the jokes.
+(No clue if that's a comment on the high level of humor featured or my lowered standards after months of Teletubbies.)

 Finally, there's a fan club that kids can join that includes cool stuff like stickers and a passport and all kind of other goodies you can see here.